FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 Copy-based variants maintain a full copy of the variant part and maintain an administration to give the user the illusion that there is no copy.
-To ensure that the correct dependencies are captured, an extensive administration is required may go out of sync and causes problems as a result.
-Another risk is that document objects are user defined (for example, in an addon) and it may be the case that the administration is not capable of fully capturing what is required to copy.
+To ensure that the correct dependencies are captured, an extensive administration is required that may go out of sync and causes problems as a result.
+Another risk is that document objects can be user-defined (for example, in an addon) and it may be the case that the administration is not capable of fully capturing what is required to copy.

 #### Intercept-based variants